Situju Tuju Cruise Raja Ampat

 At night we did a night dive in Citrus, and it was a completely different story.
 For non-divers: it’s the same reef, but night shift.
 A different life emerges.

 We saw a mantis shrimp (our favorite animal), crocodile fish, rockfish, lionfish, morays and trevallies hunting under torchlight.
-It felt like someone redecorated the reef just for the occasion.
+It felt like someone had redecorated the reef just for us.
 Incredible.

 Arborek Jetty & Manta Sandy